 I’ve lived in Washington, DC for almost five years and am getting ready to move.
 As with many places I’ve lived, I’ve enjoyed “playing tourist” while I living here.
 However, even after doing so many things and seeing so many sites, I still have a few things I either want to do again or experience for the first time.

-I also put together a list of what I will miss and won’t miss living in Washington, DC as it helps me appreciate what I had and at the same time, it helps me to remember what I didn’t like, hopefully making moving a little bit easier.
+I also put together a list of what I will miss and won’t miss about living in Washington, DC as it helps me appreciate what I had.
+At the same time, it helps me to remember what I didn’t like, hopefully making moving a little bit easier.

 Here are some things to know about Washington, DC, whether you are visiting for a short stay or moving here.

-I always heard that, second to Washington, DC’s Cherry Blossom Festival, the best time to visit are area’s monuments is at night.
+I always heard that, second to Washington, DC’s Cherry Blossom Festival, the best time to visit our area’s monuments is at night.
 I finally made the walk happen.
-I’m still learning all the features of my new DSLR camera, but check out the spectacular pictures.
+Check out the spectacular pictures.

 What I’ll miss about Washington, DC

 While there are so many great things about living here, these are my favorite.

 You know I’m a green traveler, and I love taking public transportation system.
 It is convenient, accessible, and all-around easy.
 Interestingly, this is also on my list of what I don’t like about Washington, DC.

 If you enjoy politics at all, you will always have lots to discuss here.